MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-lamna.md

 ## Architectural solution

-Lamna will implement enterprise-scale for analytics and AI as their solution for a cloud-based analytics platform.
+Lamna will implement data management and analytics scenario as their solution for a cloud-based analytics platform.
 They will rely on multiple landing zones both for increased scalability and for clear separation of sensitive datasets.

 ### Data management zone

-A critical concept for every enterprise-scale for analytics and AI implementation is having one data management zone.
+A critical concept for every data management and analytics scenario implementation is having one data management zone.
 This subscription contains resources that will be shared across all of the landing zones.
 This includes shared networking components, like a firewall and private DNS zones.
 It also includes resources for data and cloud governance, such as Azure Policy and Azure Purview.

 ### Patient data landing zone

 In Lamna's organizational chart, the patient management group is part of the operations group.
-However, given the extreme sensitivity of the data they use, they will have their own data landing zone in the enterprise-scale for analytics and AI architecture.
+However, given the extreme sensitivity of the data they use, they will have their own data landing zone in the data management and analytics scenario architecture.

 This landing zone will host a copy of the detailed patient data and health records from the company's patient management application and related datasets.
 These datasets will be loaded into the landing zone by data integrations that'll regularly ingest the data into the cloud and land it in Azure Data Lake Storage.